Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 # Explore data and relationships

-This tutorial will help you understand how the data is structured using assets and relationships, and the corresponding role played by snapshots and revisions within the Data Exchange:
+This tutorial will help you understand how the data is structured using assets and relationships.

 - [Intro](#intro)
 - [Data Graph](#data-graph)